ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

     partition = pyoasis.ApplePartition(offset, local_size)

-When we use the box partitioning, a 2-dimensional domain is split into several reactangles.
+When we use the box partitioning, a 2-dimensional domain is split into several rectangles.
 The global offset, local extents in the x and y directions and the global extent in the x direction have to be supplied to the constructor.
 The global offset is the index of the corner of the local rectangle.
 For example, we can split a 4x4 square domain into 4 2x2 parts with